Jilong-Jerome/sociality-in-spiders-dead-end/README.md

 ## Relevant data

-Due to changes in the version of genome in NCBI, the matched gene annotation file (in gff3 format) and corresponding genome assemblies are avaible at this shared [google drive](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end.git)
+Due to changes in the version of genome in NCBI, the matched gene annotation file (in gff3 format) and corresponding genome assemblies that is originally used in ["The Genomic Consequences and Persistence of Sociality in Spiders"](https://genome.cshlp.org/content/35/3/499) are avaible at this shared [google drive](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end.git)

 The data include 6 species

-DUM:	Stegodyphus dumicola
+DUM:	*Stegodyphus dumicola*

-MIM:	Stegodyphus mimosarum
+MIM:	*Stegodyphus mimosarum*

-SAR:	Stegodyphus sarasinorum
+SAR:	*Stegodyphus sarasinorum*

-TEN:	Stegodyphus tentoriicola
+TEN:	*Stegodyphus tentoriicola*

-BIC:	Stegodyphus bicolor
+BIC:	*Stegodyphus bicolor*

-LIN:	Stegodyphus lineatus
+LIN:	*Stegodyphus lineatus*

 The correspondence of each chromosome id in the NCBI genome assembly can be found in [Chromosome ID](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/tree/main/data_source/assembly)